folio-org/okapi/doc/guide.md

 a production system this is not acceptable.
 Okapi is designed to be easy to secure.
-Actually, there are several little hacks in place to make it possible to use Okapi without the checks, for example the fact that Okapi defaults to the `okapi.supertenant` if none is specified, and that this tenant has the internal module enabled by default.
+Actually, there are several little hacks in place to make it possible to use Okapi without the checks, for example the fact that Okapi defaults to the `supertenant` if none is specified, and that this tenant has the internal module enabled by default.

-In principle, securing Okapi itself is done the same way as securing access to any module: Install an auth check filter for the `okapi.supertenant`, and that one will not let people in without them having authenticated themselves.
+In principle, securing Okapi itself is done the same way as securing access to any module: Install an auth check filter for the `supertenant`, and that one will not let people in without them having authenticated themselves.
 The auth sample module is a bit simplistic for this -- in real life we would like a system that can handle different permissions for different users, etc.